Running the entropy aggregator¶

 refill batch | 32 KB per source | — |

-A performance-1x fly VM serves ~10 MB/sec of entropy from this pool; plenty for any plausible miner count.
+A performance-1x fly VM serves approximately 10 MB/sec of entropy from this pool, sufficient for any plausible miner count.

 Running on fly¶